Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 On the next reboot or restart, the GPU(s) will be set with the PAC run parameters.
 If you want to test the bash script(s) before rebooting, run: `~$ sudo systemctl start amdgpu-pac-startup.service`.

-If you have a Type 1 card where some PAC parameters can't be changed when it is under load, you will want to make sure that the PAC bash script executes before the card begins computing.
+If you have a Type PStates card where some PAC parameters can't be changed when it is under load, you will want to make sure that the PAC bash script executes before the card begins computing.
 If you have a *boinc-client* that automatically runs on startup, for example, then consider delaying it for 20 seconds using the cc_config.xml option *<start_delay>30</start_delay>*.

 One or more card numbers that are assigned by amdgpu drivers may change following a system or driver update and restart.
 With subsequent updates or restarts, a card can switch back to its original number.
 When a